ydb-platform/nbs/doc/disk_manager/tracing/design_doc.md

 We create events in the following cases:

 - Context cancellation.
 It should be clear from the name/attributes of the event why the context was cancelled.
-- We received an error (whether retrialable or not).
+- We received an error (whether retriable or not).
 - Any place where an interrupt execution error is thrown.
 It should be clear from the name / attributes of the event why we decided to interrupt the task execution.
 - We start waiting for another task (as a special case for interrupt execution error).
 - We waited for another task.